 Our WASH 2030 goals represent our aspiration to drive sustainable change throughout our organization over time.
 Goals were selected to represent milestone outcomes for each of the three pillars in our sustainability framework.
-Additionally, these goals will serve as a tool to help prioritize annual Sustainability program initiatives over the upcoming eight-year period.
+Additionally, these goals will serve as a tool to help prioritize annual Sustainability program initiatives throughout the next several years.